cvdlab-courses/cg/lessons/lesson04/readme.md

 ### exercise04

-write a script `exercise01.js` which contains a function `select(data, key, values)` that given an array of objects `data`, a string `key` and an array of values `values`, returns the array of objects where the property `key` is equal to one of the values in `values`.
+write a function `select(data, key, values)` that given an array of objects `data`, a string `key` and an array of values `values`, returns the array of objects where the property `key` is equal to one of the values in `values`.
 For example:

 ```js
 var data = [